Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Once you use this feature, you can't do it again until you finish a short or long rest.

 # Might of the Frail
-Begining at 14th level, when you have at least four levels of exhaustion, you gain the following benefits:
+Beginning at 14th level, when you have at least four levels of exhaustion, you gain the following benefits:

 - While you are possessed by your patron, your body doesn't suffer from the negative effects of exhaustion.
 - You can cast the [[Arcane Hand]] spell without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.